 - In Bulgaria, where the bread is known as pogačice, it is more of a puff pastry affair and often served hot as an appetizer filled with sour cream or curd cheese or Bulgarian feta cheese.
 This is also popular in Turkey.

 - In Hungary, for example, pogácsa are made from either short dough or yeast dough.
 There are dozens of shapes and sizes; round is the most traditional.

-- A multitude of add-ins can be found either in the dough or on it—fresh cheese, aged cheese, pork crackling, sautéed cabbage, pepper, paprika, garlic, red onion, caraway, sesame, sunflower or poppy seeds.
+- A multitude of add-ins can be found either in the dough or on it: fresh cheese, aged cheese, pork cracklings, sautéed cabbage, pepper, paprika, garlic, red onion, caraway, or sesame, sunflower or poppy seeds.